-Wofford’s mathematics department emphasizes student understanding of mathematical proof, concepts and applications and computing.
-Majors can choose to concentrate in pure or applied mathematics.
-Extracurricular activities include math club, math research group and a tutoring program for local elementary students.
+Wofford’s mathematics department emphasizes student understanding of mathematical proof, concepts and applications, and computing.
+Majors can choose to study a mix of applied and theoretical mathematics or pursue a concentration in either applied or pure mathematics.
+Extracurricular activities include math club, math teas and a tutoring program for local elementary students.

 Barclay’s Public Finance Division